Updated: Sep 14

 My husband also had opportunities to hear the gospel through ISM activities at Massey University.
 Isaac kept sharing the good news of Jesus to him, which helped him gradually feel the problem of sin.
 We praise the Lord for His mercy; He bore the punishment for our sins on the cross.
 We felt the presence of the Lord, and our life started to change.
 One day when my husband was shopping in the town centre, he suddenly felt like his old self was living in a prison because of his sins – but as the Lord shouldered the burden of his sins, he felt light as if he had been released from jail.
 From the bottom of his heart, he had an unprecedented sense of joy, calm and satisfaction.
 It was obvious to my husband that he was free!
 From then on, he has found that the sky is bluer, the air is fresher, the birds’ singing is much sweeter, and he can even walk with a faster pace!

-A few months later, we were unexpectedly required to go back to China to say goodbye to my father-in-law, who was in serious physical and emotional pain from a terminal illness.
+A few months later, we were unexpectedly required to go back to my hometown to say goodbye to my father-in-law, who was in serious physical and emotional pain from a terminal illness.
 Still carrying our suitcases after a long and problem-ridden journey, my husband, two daughters and myself finally arrived at a local hospital in the late evening.
 Our eyes simply flooded with tears when we finally reached the hospital bed of our father.
 We thank God for His caring protection during the journey, and we can bring our 8 months old daughter to her granddad for the first time.

 At that moment Isaac just emailed and reminded us to share the love of the Lord with our father.
 Very late one evening when our father was tossing and turning and couldn’t fall asleep, my husband and I introduced the works and teachings of the Lord to him.
 From that evening on, our father stopped having rage outbursts and became very calm.
 Finally, he peacefully received his final moment.
 From this point onwards, my entire family believed that our father wasn’t suffering any more, and that he was satisfied and was at peace.
 Oh, wonderful loving Lord, we give our thanks to You!